lighttransport/nanort/examples/curves_primitive/README.md

 # Curves(Bezier) renderer.

-Use line approximation method to find intersection between ray and Bezier curve.
+Use Nakamaru and Ohno method to find an intersection between ray and Bezier curve.

 # TODO

-* [ ] Use accurate ray - curve intersection(Nakamaru and Ohno method)
+* [x] Use accurate ray - curve intersection(Nakamaru and Ohno method)
 * [ ] Support accurate variable width.